1. Vini d’Italia by Gambero rosso

 3. Slow Wine Guide of the Slow Food Group

-A new Wine guide selecting wines and wineries that offer quality wine at a good quality-price ratio, respecting environmental and sustainability criteria as defined by Slow Wine and Slow Food.
+A new Wine guide selecting wines and wineries that offer quality wine at a good price-quality ratio, respecting environmental and sustainability criteria as defined by Slow Wine and Slow Food.
 See also: Slow Wine Guide.

 5. I Vini di Veronelli by Veronelli Editore.